Last Updated on July 26, 2023

 Things to eliminate while calculating GST Audit Turnover Limit

-- All CGST, SGST, or IGST taxes, and Reimbursement Fee that is imposed under the Goods and Service Tax should be eliminated.
+- All CGST, SGST, or IGST taxes, and Reimbursement Fee that are imposed under the Goods and Service Tax should be eliminated.

 - Inward supplies that are subject to a reverse rate should be excluded while calculating GST Audit Limit.